EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud.md

 ## Step 1: Defining a Model

 A model is the abstraction of the features of an object that is connected to the IoT Hub.
 The device model defines the features of a device, including its attributes, measurement points, services, and events.

-1. In the EnOS Management Console, click **Model** from the left navigation menu.
+1. In the EnOS Management Console, click **Models** from the left navigation menu.

 2. Click **New Model**, enter the following in the **New Model** window, and click **OK**.
     - Identifier: SmartBattery_Model_a01